nguterresn/quartz/content/stm32/gpio.md

 So, what really happens above?

-- A clock is setup per pin
+- A clock is setup per GPIO PORT (e.g GPIOA or GPIOC)
-- Every pin has its own configuration
+- Every GPIO has its own configuration

 Let's start with the clock.